 In another report, Josh Schwartz from Chartbeat studied how users interact with articles on Slate.com.
 The results were surprisingly similar.

 People can’t stay focused past the 50% mark.
 According to the data, the more you write, the more people stop reading.

 So wait, does that mean you should create shorter content?
 Nope.

-In an analysis of all of the most linked content on Moz.com, Inbound engineer Casey Henry found that the content with the most links also seemed to have a higher word count.
+In an old, but still insightful analysis of all of the most linked content on Moz.com, cofounder of Sparktoro Casey Henry found that the content with the most links also seemed to have a higher word count.

 There’s no way of knowing for sure, but it would appear that those last 20% of visitors may also be the ones who are more willing to give links to those longer pieces of content.

 Now, of course, this isn’t going to be uniform across all verticals.

 But if your site uses a blog to provide deeply actionable information, like Unbounce for SaaS, long form content is absolutely worth considering.